 We could only assume that Catherine never told her son the truth about his father.
 However, we have now found William's death certificate.
 He died in 1941 in Lockerbie, Scotland, and was registered as William James McCready, formerly Jontin.
 So he did know his real name!
 But why the change of name?
 Why did Catherine claim to be a spinster when she remarried?
 Why did other members of the family not know?
 Whatever became of John Jontin?
 And, it may be just coincidence, but why have we also lost Catherine's brother, another umbrella maker, afterthe time of the 1871 census?

-Ancestors of this name reputedly came from Ireland.
+Ancestors of this name came from Ireland.
+See also the Dobbins page listed among the main surnames menu.